maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-acct-abstraction-3074.md

 ## Backwards Compatibility

 There are no issues with backwards compatability in the implementation of the `AUTH` and `AUTHCALL` opcodes.

+As the EIP upon which this PIP is based is itself is not Final, it is possible for the specification of EIP-3074 could change.
+While the Polygon ecosystems could hardfork to reflect the final version of 3074 in such a scenario, this may cause contracts that were written on an older specification of 3074 to become incompatible.
+As a part of this PIP, we propose working with the EIP-3074 authors to bring the specification of the EIP to Final status as a part of its implementation in the Polygon ecosystems in order to avoid this issue.

 The original EIP mentions a concern with future upgrades being potentially limited by the presence of `AUTH` and `AUTHCALL` which we will quote here: